larissapoghosyan/Capstone_Project/README.md

 ## Instructions

+We provide the precomputed embeddings for each model on each dataset discussed in the project.
+You can find the assets at: https://github.com/larissapoghosyan/Capstone_Project/releases/tag/embeddings

-By following the instructions below you can easily replicate the results presented in the work.
+Otherwise, you can easily replicate the results presented in the work by following the instructions below.
 See the corresponding sections for details.

 ### Notebooks

-‘Transformers_BERT_embeddings_both_datasets’ notebook provides a pipeline to extract BERT embeddings and save them as h5py files.
+`Transformers_BERT_embeddings_both_datasets` notebook provides a pipeline to extract `BERT` embeddings and save them as h5py files.

-The notebooks ‘W2V_FastText_embeddings_both_datasets’ and ELMo_embeddings_both_datasets’  provide embeddings of Word2Vec, FastText and ELMo respectively.
+The notebooks `W2V_FastText_embeddings_both_datasets` and `ELMo_embeddings_both_datasets` provide embeddings of `Word2Vec`, `FastText` and `ELMo` respectively.

-The notebook ‘baseline_classifiers_IMDb_Dataset’ contains code to calculate point estimates for all the modls in list, for IMDb Movie Reviews Sentiment Classification task.
+The notebook `baseline_classifiers_IMDb_Dataset` contains the code to calculate point estimates for all the models in list on _IMDb Movie Reviews Sentiment Classification_ task.

-‘Pyro_for_pp_IMDb’ contains the probabilistic programming pipeline using pyro.
+`Pyro_for_pp_IMDb` contains the probabilistic programming pipeline using `pyro`.
 This notebook also provides the accuracy distributions and HDI plots, for IMDb dataset.

 ### Data